JungeAlexander/blogdown_website/content/blog/2023-04-02-lead-books.md

 https://teamtopologies.com

 The book is centered around creating awareness for [Conways's Law](https://martinfowler.com/bliki/ConwaysLaw.html) and using the Inverse Conway Maneuver to design teams and organizations making software.
-For example, it distinguishes enabler, platform, complicated subsystem, and business-stream aligned teams as the core team archetypes and defines how they can and should interact.
+For example, it distinguishes enabler, platform, complicated subsystem, and business-stream aligned teams as the core team archetypes and defines how these teams should interface.

 ## Day-to-day practical leadership trips: "The Art of Leadership: Small things, done well" by Michael Lopp